Fees, charges and donations

 How to opt-in

-Schools are to opt-in to the donations scheme as part of the July roll return process.
+Schools opt-in to the donations scheme as part of the July roll return process.
 For more detail refer to the School Roll Return Guidelines(external link).
-Activity Centres and Attached units that do not submit a roll return can opt-in to the scheme by completing the Donations Scheme Opt-in form.
+Activity Centres and Attached units that do not submit a roll return can opt-in to the scheme by emailing the School Donations mailbox school.donations@education.govt.nz

 How the scheme works

-Schools that opt-in to the scheme will receive their donations payment as part of their January operational funding instalment.
-The donations payment will be calculated based on the previous year’s July roll.
+Schools that opt-in to the scheme through the July roll return process receive their donations scheme funding as part of their January operational funding instalment.
+The funding is calculated based on the previous year’s July roll.
+If your March roll is higher than the previous year's July roll, your school will receive a top-up payment in the quarter 2 at the beginning of April.

 For more, refer to our Donation scheme FAQs.